mariadb-corporation/MaxScale/Documentation/Authenticators/MySQL-Authenticator.md

 ## Authenticator options

 The client authentication module, _MySQLAuth_, supports authenticator options.
+The `authenticator_options` parameter is supported by listeners and servers and expects a comma-separated list of key-value pairs.
+The following options contain examples on how to define it.

 ### `cache_dir`